sontungexpt/sttusline/README.md

 This plugin lazy load all components and only update each component when needed.

 Because this plugin aim to be fast and small as possible.
 I don't focus on overriding default component.
 I focus on creating your custom component.

-So maybe you need to know a little bit of lua to create your own component.
+Certainly, you can fully customize all aspects of the component's configuration, including its core functions, if you have a basic understanding of Lua.

 - ❓ [Features](#features)
 - 👀 [Installation](#installation)